 One of the most effective ways to do so is to detoxify the body of alcohol.
 In this case, alcohol is considered a toxin hence removing it completely is the only course of action.

 There are several ways to detox when treating alcohol abuse but the side effects are usually the same and may include shaking, hallucinations, and even seizures.
-Therefore, you should detox at a rehab facility with doctors and experts who can monitor your physical and mental health.
+Therefore, you should detox at a luxury alcohol rehab facility with doctors and experts who can monitor your physical and mental health.

 As stated above, alcohol abuse is more of a mental condition than a physical addiction.
 Therefore, if you want to treat the root cause of the issue, you have to understand the reasons for the abuse.